Hospitals provide essential services and are vital to the well-being of our communities. However, a survey

 cost or quality comparison ultimately influenced their choice of which provider to seek care from.
 Eighty-

-influenced their choice.
-Among those who looked for hospital quality information, 83% had their choice
+compared hospital stay costs.
+Among those who looked for hospital quality information, 87% had their

 Although many of the respondents who sought out hospital price and quality information were ultimately